 LGBTQ+ older adults should expect a high-quality healthcare experience (Boyd, 2018).
 Inviting a service provider into one's home or the home of a loved one can be vulnerable or intimidating (SAGE & National Resource Center on LGBT Aging, n.d.).
-To reduce anxiety about a service provider entering one's home, LGBTQ+ older adults and their loved ones can use the National Resource Center on LGBTO+ Aging's publications "10 Tips for Finding LGBT-Affirming Services" and "Advocating for Yourself and Others: Health and Aging Services."
-These resources can help find local, inclusive, and culturally responsive care providers to support aging in your home.
-Accessing in-home services may look different in rural and urban environments, across state lines and regions, and among individuals with intersecting identities (Nelson et al., 2022).
+To reduce anxiety about a service provider entering one's home, LGBTQ+ older adults and their loved ones can use the National Resource Center on LGBTQ+ Aging's publications "10 Tips for Finding LGBT-Affirming Services" and "Advocating for Yourself and Others: Health and Aging Services."
+These resources can help you find local, inclusive, and culturally responsive care providers.

+Accessing services may look different in rural and urban environments, across state lines and regions, and among individuals with intersecting identities (Nelson et al., 2022).
 If you cannot guarantee that a provider will be welcoming of you or a loved one's sexual orientation, gender identity, or HIV status, the following tips can be utilized to prepare for a service provider entering your home.